How to Make Arancini

 - Keep doing this until all the arancini are rolled out.

-- Place the baking tray in the freezer for 10 minutes to firm up the balls.
+- Place the baking tray in the freezer for up to 10 minutes to firm up the balls.

 - Prepare three bowls: flour, egg, breadcrumbs.